jasim/jsfoo-talk-learning-to-learn-reason/main.md

 What is this error message saying?

 In Line 12, we're calling showNext, and it is expecting a value of type user.
-But, we're passing it something of type option('a).
+But, the compiler is complaining that we're passing it something of type option('a).

-What's happening is that in line 11, we've tried fetching an element from the array `users`.
-Reason knows that whenever you fetch something from an array,  using an integer index, then it is quite possible that the element might not exist.
+What's happening here is that in line 11, we've tried fetching an element from the array `users`.
+Reason knows that whenever you fetch something from an array then it is quite possible that the element might not exist.

 Which is why it is returning a value who has an optional type.
 So how would we write this instead?